30 steps towards company citizenship for the smaller business

 - Ride a bike, do a sponsored walk or bake a cake to raise money for charity, donate a raffle prize or write a cheque.
 Find out about local charities from your library or Council for Voluntary Services, but remember that raising money is only an arm’s length way of doing good!
 Your company can reap rewards from acting more positively, enhancing both your company’s reputation and levels of employee engagement.

-Created for Circles 2 Success, Cheltenham, October 2018
+Based on a strategy created for Circles 2 Success, Cheltenham, October 2018